 I was standing quite high up on a hill and I could see my favourite island, the Isle of Arran.
 I can now look at the island’s highest peak, Goat Fell, and say to myself: “I’ve slept overnight on top of that peak!”

 Walking downhill, I knew that I’d soon be approaching Old Auchans House.
 Having never walked from this direction I wasn’t sure where the house was though.
 Then all of a sudden when I was looking for the path I glanced over to my right.

-I don’t know why, but I was overcome with emotion and surprised by the ruin peeking through the trees amongst the autumn colours.
+I don’t know why, but I was overcome with emotion and surprised by the ruin peeking through the trees among the autumn colours.
 I wasn’t expecting it.
-It was like finding a hidden treasure, even though I had seen it before.
+It was like finding a hidden treasure, even though I had saw it before.